jfrome1/NTW2029/src/content/docs/course-ntw2029/schedule.md

 ## 3.1	- Tue 27 Aug 2024

-- EP and art topic: criticisms of ep
+- EP and art topic: criticisms of EP
 	- Read: §2.7 "Methodological Objections" from Goldfinch, Andrew. _Rethinking Evolutionary Psychology_.
 New York: Palgrave Macmillan, 2015.
-62-71 [download](https://canvas.nus.edu.sg/users/90279/files/4640794/download?verifier=kwt63OIGGxWhNR7CBQNTUR5ZYHR42hYtqm3Tjih4&download_frd=1)
+62-71 [download](https://canvas.nus.edu.sg/users/90279/files/4640794/download?verifier=kwt63OIGGxWhNR7CBQNTUR5ZYHR42hYtqm3Tjih4&download_frd=1), [:discussion questions](#x-goldfinch)
 - Writing topic: close reading, keyterms, notetaking
 	- Read (recommended): Harvey, Gordon.
 "A Brief Guide to the Elements of the Academic Essay."
 Harvard Writing Project, 2009. [download](https://writingproject.fas.harvard.edu/files/hwp/files/hwp_brief_guides_elements.pdf)

+# :x goldfinch

+- What is the author's attitude towards the arguments he presents?
+Can you tell if Goldfinch agrees with the arguments or not?
+How?
+- Each section of the reading contains a different argument challenging EP.
+Can you summarize each argument in one or two sentences?
+- Consider the EP arguments we have discussed so far in class.
+Are the arguments proposed in the readings effective challenges to these EP arguments?

 ###### Due anytime:  (optional, ungraded) [Evolution intermediate quiz](https://canvas.nus.edu.sg/courses/66393/quizzes/41919?module_item_id=365301)